stopmotio/simpleGUI/README.md

 WebGUI using [winbox.js](https://nextapps-de.github.io/winbox/)
 # How to use
 Open the link to try a demo <br/>
 _Tip: 2048 or web browser apps too large?
-It's counterintuitive, but shrinking them down makes them shrink to fit the viewport!_
+It's counterintuitive, but shrinking them down makes them snap to the viewport!_
 # Commands/functions
 Hey you there!
 Do you not know what JavaScript is?
 Why are you on GitHub?
 Anyway, I have a few commands you can enter. <br/>
 To start press `F12`to open developer tools.
 Next, click on console.
 From here it's easy to run a function inside the page.
 This is a function I made, for ease of coding.
 To use it, copy this into the `> ` line of the console.